-A recap of legislative activities for the 2022 calendar year on the state and federal levels can be found below.
+A recap of legislative activities for the 2023 calendar year on the state and federal levels can be found below.
 The Federal and State Legislative goals, as outlined in attachments A and B, will inform the activities pursued by the Government Relations department for the upcoming calendar year.
+There are no substantial changes to the state and federal goals in 2024, as the previous year's goals remain relevant to our advocacy strategy.
+One state goal was updated to reflect Metro's explicit support for enhanced infrastructure financing districts.
+Based on Board direction, Metro plans to sponsor state legislation related to aligning Metro with other agencies for proper benchmarking and permitting more efficient business practices.
 In addition to constant collaboration with the Board and other internal Metro departments, Government Relations will continue to ensure that our legislative priorities and efforts are also coordinated with our regional transportation partners, including Metrolink, Southern California Associations of Governments (SCAG), Municipal Operators, and Southern California County transportation commissions.